 c.
 Red Restore: One year satisfaction guarantee.
 Buyer can return the product any time within one year, but needs to pay 20% restocking fee.
 The product must be in resellable condition.
 Otherwise, return may be rejected or buyer needs to pay 50% restocking fee.

-d. illumiflow: Six months satisfaction guarantee.
-Buyer can only request return six months after the purchase, and customer has one month widow (from sixth to the 7th month post the purchase) to return the product no need to pay any restocking fee if the product is in the same condition it was in when you receive it, except for normal wear.
+d.
+Hair Covet: Eight months satisfaction guarantee.
+Buyer can only request return six months after the purchase, and customer has one month widow (from 8th to the 9th month post the purchase) to return the product no need to pay any restocking fee if the product is in the same condition it was in when you receive it, except for normal wear.

 e.
 Kiierr: Seven months satisfaction guarantee.
 Buyer can request return for refund only if he/she submitted a before photo.
 Buyer can only request return seven months after the purchase and customer has a mere 7 day widow to do so.
 You'd better set some reminder on your phone, otherwise you will for sure miss the narrow window.

 In summary, Hair Covet probably has the most lenient return for refund condition, while Kiierr's has the most stringent condition, which makes it almost impossible to get the refund if you do not return in 7 days upon receiving the product and willing to pay 20% restocking fee.
 If satisfaction guarantee is very important to you and don't want to take any risk of paying restocking fee, you probably should check out Irestore Laser Helmet .

 The before and after photos by the use of RegrowMD are quite impressive.
 But you should take it with a grain of salt because same photos are used by many other brands of LLLT devices.